JaMurphSmi/AARMRD/README.md

 In the future it is also hoped to incorporate other anonymization suites to extend functionality and diversify options.

+****How to run
+To run AARMRD, when you have the files folder copied to their machine(desktop for easiest access, they should open a cmd command line
+You should then navigate to the folder containing AARMRD's files.
+Once here it's just a case of typing "mvn spring-boot:run" Without Quotes.

 ****File Format Notes:

 For best results